carlaschroder/doc-index-com/index.rst

 Getting ownCloud
 ----------------

-You can download and install ownCloud on your own Linux server, use the Web Installer to install it on shared Web hosting, try some prefab cloud or virtual machine images, or sign up for hosted ownCloud services.
+See the `ownCloud Overview <https://owncloud.com/owncloud-overview/>`_ for information on getting ownCloud.
 See the `Get Started
-<https://owncloud.org/install/>`_ page for more information.
+<https://owncloud.org/install/>`_ page for information on the community edition
+of ownCloud server, and desktop and mobile clients.

 ------------------------------------------------
 Reporting Documentation Bugs & How to Contribute